Home / Blogs & Insights / How to Start an Online Casino in 2026

 • Page load speed — aim for under 2 seconds on mobile.
 Every extra second costs approximately 7% in lost conversions.

 • Short registration flow — limit sign-up to 3–4 fields.
-As a result, more visitors complete registration.
+More visitors complete registration as a direct consequence.
 Collect further details after the first deposit.

 • Trust signals above the fold — display your gambling licence badge, SSL logo, and responsible gambling icons at the top of every page.